 More spectral improvisations from the piano-saxophone partnership.
-MacGregor and Sheppard are both footloose souls, and this set is distinguished by some wonderfully eclectic choices, from Johnny Cash’s Spiritual to Bob Dylan’s Ring Them Bells and Tom Waits’s Georgia Lee.
-At its best, MacGregor’s playing has something of the stateliness of that South African master Abdullah Ibrahim.
+MacGregor and Sheppard are both footloose souls, adiposity and this set is distinguished by some wonderfully eclectic choices, check from Johnny Cash’s Spiritual to Bob Dylan’s Ring Them Bells and Tom Waits’s Georgia Lee.
+At its best, purchase MacGregor’s playing has something of the stateliness of that South African master Abdullah Ibrahim.

 Joanna MacGregor, the pianist who injects free-jazz into Bach, applies the same intensity to Django Bates as Pierre Boulez, and has almost made John Cage’s nuts and bolts standard piano currency, has gone back to her childhood for her latest venture, with jazz saxist Andy Sheppard.
 MacGregor was an evangelical church pianist before she emerged in the 1980s as one of the world’s foremost modern-music recitalists, and for the project Deep River she has returned to the gospel songs and blues she first learned on the piano, more or less.